Jack-Gregory-Bioinformatics/CryptoClassifier/README.md

 The scope of this project is to automate microscopy image analysis utilising Fiji/ImageJ.

 The ImageJ macro (FCI_v*.ijm) automatically removes background fluorescence, detects cells and provides relevant data on a per image basis, allowing for the analysis of images of varying quality with no extra user input.
 The macro will output 3 files per image:
-* .csv file (contains all identified cell data, each row = individual cell)
+* .csv file (contains all identified cell data, each row = individual cell).
-* StarDist masking .jpeg with labels (allows for manual checking and cross referencing with the .csv file)
+* StarDist masking .jpeg with labels (allows for manual checking and cross referencing with the .csv file).
-* Background fluorescence removed .jpeg (allows for easy check of image quality)
+* Background fluorescence removed .jpeg (allows for easy check of image quality).

 To aid with data processing, a Data_Cleanup.R script has been created to process all the .csv files generated, extract relevant data and rename column headers to a human readable format.
 To aid with data analysis, a EDA_Vis.R script has been created to carry out exploratory data analysis and visualisation.